tshort/StaticCompiler.jl/examples/README.md

 Run this to learn how to analyze an entire project and prioritize fixes.

+### 05_quick_check.jl

+**What it teaches**: Using the quick_check convenience function

+Demonstrates:
+- Single-function analysis with `quick_check()`
+- Automatic readiness scoring
+- Formatted report printing
+- Batch analysis with `batch_check()`
+- Integration with compilation workflow

+Run this to learn the fastest way to check compilation readiness.

 ## Quick Start

 If you're new to static compilation with Julia, follow this path: